Search

 Together with the American destroyers Pringle, Bache and Converse, Victorious set out from Norfolk on 3 February, conducting flight exercises as she steamed southward.
 Her official call sign, “Robin,” became the unofficial name applied to her by American and eventually British sailors while she served the U.S. Navy.
 The Avengers proved just as troublesome in flight as on deck, with two fatal accidents claiming British aircrew.

 Victorious barely fit through the Panama Canal, even after her crew removed some of her sponsons and aerials.
-She exchanged scrapes and gashes with the Gatun Locks, prompting the canal management to present a bill for damages to their facility before she entered the Pacific.
+She exchanged scrapes and gashes with the Gatun Locks, prompting the canal management to present a bill for damages before she entered the Pacific.
 Mackintosh scrawled “Lease Lend” across it and handed it back.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and NASA Journalist in Space finalist, he has published countless books, games and articles on historical subjects.
-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold is deeply read in the history of barking.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.
+He lives in Birmingham, Alabama with his wife, three children, and new puppy.
+He misses his lizard-hunting Iron Dog, Leopold.

 NOW SHIPPING